Reservoir Computing Approach to Quantum State Measurement: A Kerr Network Reservoir Computer

 \subsection{Proposal and Overview}

-Having discussed the conventional approach to quantum state measurement, we will now discuss our proposed RC approach, depicted schematically in Fig.~\ref{fig:scheme}.
-Our task is that discussed in the previous section: we seek to classify the state $|\psi (0)\rangle$ of the target quantum system (QS), based on a quantum measurement that results in a noisy readout signal containing information about the initial state.
-We specialize to the QS described in the previous section and thus homodyne measurement current of Eq.~\eqref{eq:Jhom} in this article, but note that our approach can be generalized to entirely different systems and measurement modalities.
+Having discussed the conventional approach to quantum state measurement, we will now describe our proposed RC approach, depicted schematically in Fig.~\ref{fig:scheme}.
+Generally, the RCs task is to classify the state $|\psi (0)\rangle$ of the target QS, based on a quantum measurement that results in a noisy readout signal containing information about this initial state.
+We specialize to the QS described in the previous section and thus homodyne measurement current of Eq.~\eqref{eq:Jhom} in this article, but note that our approach can be applied to entirely different systems and measurement modalities.

-Instead of passing through a room-temperature software backend for processing as is conventional, the readout signal is fed into a hardware reservoir processor via a fixed linear input matrix $\bm{W}_I$.
+Instead of conventional processing via room-temperature electronics and a software backend, the readout signal is fed into a hardware reservoir processor via a fixed linear input matrix $\bm{W}_I$.
 In our specific realization, this RC consists of a network of Kerr nonlinear oscillators.
-These nodes then evolve according to an internal structure defined by a connectivity matrix $\bm{W}_R$ and nonlinearity vector $\bm{\Lambda}$, resulting in a complex mapping of the input signal $\bm{u}(t)$ to the high-dimensional physical state of the RC, $\bm{x} (t)$.
-The output of the computation is a linear combination of the RC nodes $\bm{y}(t) = \bm{W}_o \, \bm{x}(t)$, where the matrix $\bm{W}_o$ can be trained such that $\bm{y}(t)$ approximates a desired function of the input $\bm{F}(\bm{u} (t))$.
+These nodes then evolve according to this input and internal structure defined by a connectivity matrix $\bm{W}_R$ and nonlinearity vector $\bm{\Lambda}$.
+This results in a complex dynamical mapping: the physical state of the RC $\bm{x} (t)$ is a high-dimensional nonlinear function of the input history $\bm{u}(\tau<t)$.
+The output of the computation is a linear combination of the RC nodes $\bm{y}(t) = \bm{W}_o \, \bm{x}(t)$, where the matrix $\bm{W}_o$ can be trained such that $\bm{y}(t)$ approximates a desired function of the input $\bm{F}(\bm{u} (\tau<t))$.